primer/css/README.md

 $ bower install origin-css --save
 ```

-This will add the Origin files to a new `origin-css` directory inside the `bower_components` directory at the root of your project, and save `origin-css` as a dependency in your `bower.json` file.
+This will add the Origin files to a new `/origin-css` directory inside the `/bower_components` directory at the root of your project, and save `origin-css` as a dependency in your `bower.json` file.

-If Bower isn’t yet being used in your project, running the above command will create the `bower_components` directory too.
+If Bower isn’t yet being used in your project, running the above command will create the `/bower_components` directory too.
 You’ll want to [create a package](http://bower.io/docs/creating-packages/) to manage your Bower dependencies.

 ## Usage